retaildevcrews/ngsa-asb/spikes/cosmos-rbac/rbac_cosmos_in_aks.md

 ## Summary

-In this spike, we show how to disable keys and connect to Cosmos DB in our NGSA-ASB AKS clusters using role-based access control (RBAC).
+In this spike, we show how to disable keys and connect the NGSA app to Cosmos DB in our NGSA-ASB AKS clusters using role-based access control (RBAC).
 This is important because currently Cosmos DB authentication keys are being stored as secrets in the AKS cluster.
 Implementation requires changes to two repositories:

 - The [NGSA app](https://github.com/retaildevcrews/ngsa-app) code has to be updated so that the ***CosmosClient*** class uses RBAC
 - The [NGSA-ASB](https://github.com/retaildevcrews/ngsa-asb) ***SecretProviderClass*** YAML needs to be updated to remove the variable "CosmosKey" from the SecretsProvider class, since this secret will no longer be stored in the cluster.